Briefs and Boxers

 The second day of camping was by far more normal and boring than the first.
 The excitement died and so did Mark’s expectations.
 He had a few plans for the camp and they were all around his neighbour but Henry happened and it messed everything up.

 “How’s the trip so far?”
-He finally found an opened door when Henry went to talk to his parents.
+He finally found an opening when Henry went to talk to Alice.

 “It’s fun.
-I’m really glad you invited me, Mark.
-And I’m not the only one that’s grateful.”
+I’m really glad you invited me, Mark.”
+Zoe started, smiling softly.

 “This time is perfect for another session of scary stories.”